LuckyMaley/ADOReportingSystem/README.md

 - Then type this:
   > ```Update-Database```
 - Now the database tables should be added to your database
-> You must update the database with application data every time you update the tables so the db and app are in sync
+> You must update the database with application data every time you update the tables so the db and app are in sync.

+- After the commands have been implemented successfully, you need to run the application and it will create a default user who is an owner when you register a member.
+You can see the details and change the credentials of your default user by going to the [StaffController](/XLookupReportSystem/Controllers/StaffController.cs) you will see the defaultStaff method.
+- All registered users from the main website are members, and owners can change their roles accordingly.

+# Some noticeable improvements for future work

+- The forgot password feature can be improved using the GMAIL API to send an email to users who forgot their password.
+- The system can be improved to include analytics in the form of a dashboard for the individual users and owners.
+As well as overall analytics.
+- The help system can be more detailed to cater to all types of users new or novice.

 # Screenshots

 - Welcome to the ADO Reporting System Screenshot Guide section.
 This section provides a comprehensive guideline on using the ADO Reporting System.